zergcore/portfolio/README.md

-# Engineer Zaidibeth Ramos - Portfolio
+# Software Engineer Zaidibeth Ramos - Portfolio

+#Project Description
-A modern, accessible portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+This project is a modern, accessible portfolio website built with Next.js, TypeScript, and Tailwind CSS.

 ## 🚀 Features